Amazing Bible Verses About Overcoming Fear and Worry in Your Life

 The wicked flee when no man pursueth: but the righteous are bold as a lion.
 (Proverbs 28:1)

 Let’s access the boldness that you need to defy the world’s low expectations and step into God’s plan and purpose for your life in Christ.
 But, in order to do so, I must first help you to see what’s available to you.

 Are you ready?
 Let’s go.

-The Bible on Overcoming Fear and Worry: Laying the Foundation.
+The Bible on Overcoming Fear, Worry and Anxiety: Laying the Foundation.